russelldmatt/brain-teasers/brain-teasers/presidential-streaks/solution.md

 print prob_lte(5, 22, 16)
 {% endhighlight %}

-$$prob\_lte(5, 22, 16) \approx 0.55$$, meaning that if there was absolutly no connection between one election and the next, the probability that the longest consecutive sequence of wins by either political party would be 5 terms or less is about 55%.
+$$prob\_lte(5, 22, 16) \approx 0.55$$, meaning that if there were absolutly no connection between one election and the next, the probability that the longest consecutive sequence of wins by either political party would be 5 terms or fewer is about 55%.
 Null hypothesis not rejected...